jamktiko/tc-productlab-manual/tc-productlab-manual.md

 ### Pre-production

 Pre-production starts when the teams are ready.
-Groups will get to know eachother better and arranges a workspace to their needs and wants.
-Roles are selected based on the production model choosed.
+Groups will get to know each other better and arranges a workspace to their needs and wants.
+Roles are selected based on the production model chosen.
 Chosen roles should include at least a Scrum Master, Product Owner and [a person in charge of Business side of things].
 However, these roles should be discussed together with the team before starting pre-production.

 When the roles and workstations are clear the groups will move on to the pre-production tasks.
 Pre-production can take as long as the group needs, but it shouldn't take too much time.
 Usually a full week should be enough.
 Labmaster (or Lecturer in Charge) will go through the pre-production material and discuss with the team about their findings.